SoftwareHeritage/swh-core/docs/config.md

 ## Library

-### Register
+### Component register

-The component type register, abbreviated register, is a `(TID, qualified_constructor)` mapping, defined in the configuration library.
+The component type register is a `(type ID, qualified_constructor)` mapping, defined in the configuration library.

 It is used by the component resolution routine to resolve type identifiers to Python type constructors.